 Back to top

-What help is available to someone who's been made redundant?
+What help is available to someone who has been made redundant?

 You may be eligible for help from Work and Income.
-They can tell you about any income support you may be entitled to, training opportunities, and help you find another job.
+They can also advise you about any income support you may be entitled to, training opportunities, and help you find another job.

 You could also be eligible for a tax refund due to your change in income.
 Visit the Inland Revenue website to find out more.

 You might also be eligible for Working for Families tax credits if you have children and your partner is still in paid employment.
 For more information, see our information on Tax Credits or go to the Working for Families website.